katamaran-project/sail-backend/docs/code-overview.md

 It is therefore necessary to statically link nanosail's dependencies.
 See the `dune` file for the plugin project (`embed_in_plugin_libraries`).

+## Sail to nanosail

+TranslationContext

+## Nanosail to muSail

+GenerationContext

 ## Not Yet Implemented

 ### NYI in Sail to nanosail